 - The student must be given the opportunity for a hearing to challenge such records on the grounds that they are inaccurate, misleading, or otherwise inappropriate.
 The right to a hearing under the law does not include any right to challenge the appropriateness of a grade as determined by the instructor.

 - The student's written consent must be received prior to releasing identifiable data from the records to anyone other than those specified in numbers 4 - 7 below.

-- The College is authorized under FERPA to release public directory information concerning students.
-Data considered to be public directory information by the College which may be released on general request includes the student's name, address, telephone listing, e-mail, enrollment status (full or part-time), date and place of birth, major field of study and anticipated graduation date, dates of attendance, site, degrees and awards received, most recent previous educational agency or institution attended by the student, participation in school activities and sports, and any other information authorized in writing by the student.
-Directory information is subject to release at any time by the College unless the Registrar's Office has received a prior written request from the student specifying that the information not be released.
+- The University is authorized under FERPA to release public directory information concerning students.
+Data considered to be public directory information by the University which may be released on general request includes the student's name, address, telephone listing, e-mail, enrollment status (full or part-time), date and place of birth, major field of study and anticipated graduation date, dates of attendance, site, degrees and awards received, most recent previous educational agency or institution attended by the student, participation in school activities and sports, and any other information authorized in writing by the student.
+Directory information is subject to release at any time by the University unless the Registrar's Office has received a prior written request from the student specifying that the information not be released.

 - FERPA also provides for the release of relevant records to officials of other institutions in which students seek to enroll, to persons or organizations providing student financial aid, to accrediting agencies carrying out their accreditation function, to persons in compliance with a judicial order, and to persons in an emergency in order to protect the health or safety of students or others.

 - FERPA provides that educational records of a student who is a dependent of his/her parent(s) for Internal Revenue purposes may be disclosed to the parent(s) without first receiving the student's consent provided documentation showing the student to be a dependent under the provisions of the Internal Revenue Code is presented by the parent(s).